Expensify/react-native-onyx/README.md

 ## Initialization

-To initialize Onyx we call `Onyx.init()` with a configuration object like so
+To initialize Onyx we call `Onyx.init()` with a configuration object.

 ```javascript
 import Onyx from 'react-native-onyx';